Personalize selling with product rec quizzes 👉

 That’s what we aim to do here at Typeform.
 Our blog articles are there to inform you about important industry issues, entertain, provide actionable tips, and help you understand our brand.

-Of course, the aim is that eventually they will buy something from you—you’re running a business after all—but in the meantime, you’re serving them up useful content to keep your company’s name top of mind.
+Of course, the aim is that eventually they'll buy something from you—you’re running a business, after all—but in the meantime, you’re serving them useful content to keep your company’s name top of mind.

 Relationship marketing is a long-term, never-ending job that may not yield immediate results.